 Email acknowledgments will be sent to confirm receipt of online registrations only.

-An email will be sent a few days before the start date of the event with details about your program
+An email will be sent a few days before the start date of the event with details about your program.

 CE certificates will be given within three weeks of the end of the event after you are fully paid and have completed the evaluation form.

-Application for social work continuing education credits have been submitted.
-Please contact us for the status of social work CE accreditation.
 Please contact us for the status of social work CE approvals.

+No refunds are available for cancellations by participants regardless of the reason or time frame.
 If participants cancel 30 days or more prior to the event beginning, they may apply the fee to a future program.
 Workshops may be cancelled by Therapy Training Boston if minimum enrollment requirements are not met or in the case of other unexpected circumstances.
 If this occurs, a full refund will be provided.

 Target Audience: This offering is relevant to all helping professionals including but not limited to social workers, mental health counselors, psychologists, marriage & family therapists.